-The Chief Executive of the Company, Mike Antlif said that the services that have been presented Bruce for the “I’m A Celebrity Show” will show the full potential and capability of Yomego’s entertainment flair for promotional activities.
+The Chief Executive of the Company, Mike Antlif said that the services that have been presented by Bruce for the “I’m A Celebrity Show” will show the full potential and capability of Yomego’s entertainment flair for promotional activities.
 “The Bruce avatar will be a great connection to competitions on the cellular phone of their loyal viewers.”

-The head of the mobile department of ITV, Melissa Goodwin said that the platform presented Yomego is a great way to keep the interest of the fans to the show and make them catch up and relate to what is going on.
+The head of the mobile department of ITV, Melissa Goodwin said that the platform presented by Yomego is a great way to keep the interest of the fans to the show and make them catch up and relate to what is going on.

-The DA Group, which started their company in 1994, specializes in making digital animation but just last year, they have shifted their company’s focus to interactive gaming.
-The new service has also been used the company for gambling services for cricket fans.
-This latest agreement with ITV is another strategy the company to further enlarge their revenues aside from their income on television advertisement.
+The DA Group, which started their company in 1994, specializes in making digital animation but by just last year, they have shifted their company’s focus to interactive gaming.
+The new service has also been used by the company for gambling services for cricket fans.
+This latest agreement with ITV is another strategy by the company to further enlarge their revenues aside from their income on television advertisement.

 Last July, the DA Company posted a loss of 1.84 million UK pounds for the year to March 2006 but said that their revenues have gone up, with a good profit outlook for the year 2008.